DeterminateSystems/nuenv/README.md

 ![GitHub Actions status badge](https://github.com/DeterminateSystems/nuenv/actions/workflows/ci.yml/badge.svg?branch=main)

-> **Warning**: This project is a fun experiment&mdash;and perhaps a source of inspiration for
-> others&mdash;but not something you should use for any serious purpose just yet.

 **Nuenv** is an as an alternative builder for [Nix] that uses [Nushell] instead of [Bash] as in Nix's [standard environment][stdenv].
 For more information, check out [Nuenv: an experimental Nushell environment for Nix][post] on the [Determinate Systems blog][blog].

+> **Warning**: Nuenv is a fun experiment and potential source of inspiration but we don't advise using it for any serious purpose just yet.

 ## Running the scenario